 Program Highlights: BFA in Graphic Design

-CalArts is known for its experimental approach and encouragement of individual artistic voice.
-The program pushes boundaries while maintaining commercial relevance.
+CalArts is known for its experimental approach.
+It encourages students to find their own artistic voice.
+The program pushes boundaries while staying relevant in the market.

 Program Strengths: